johnroutledge/milestone-project-4/readme/testing/TESTING.md

 ## Automated Testing
 Automated unit testing was done within Django.
-Due to time constraints with the final submission deadline imminenent, there are gaps in the automated testing.
+Due to time constraints with the final submission deadline imminent, there are gaps in the automated testing.
 However, I felt that it was better to do as much automated unit testing that time allowed, rather than none at all.
-Subsequent manual testing aimed to cover any ommissions in automated testing.
+Subsequent manual testing aimed to cover any omissions in automated testing.

 |  App              | Component     | Test                                                | Test Outcome  |
 |-------------------|---------------|-----------------------------------------------------|---------------|